abhi18av/nf-tower-docs-orgs-and-teams/docs/monitoring/overview.md

 ## Search

-The search box enables searching for runs and pipelines by name.

-Use asterisks `✽` before and after keyword to filter results.
+The search box allows searching for workflows by `project name`, `run name`, `session id` or `manifest name`.
+Moreover, wildcards can be used to filter the desired workflows such as using asterisks `*` before and after keyword to filter results.

 ![](_images/monitoring_search.png)